rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

 * **app/Product/product.rb** - contains the Product model definition
 * **app/test/product_spec.rb** - placeholder for Product test specs

-These files can be freely updated to suit the application.
+**NOTE: Depending on the data model being used, <b>model attributes might not be visible</b> in the `product.rb` file.
+See [Using Models (below)](#property_bag) for more information.**

-**IMPORTANT: Depending on the data model being used, model attributes might not be visible in the `product.rb` file**.
-Rhodes offers a choice of FixedSchema and PropertyBag model storage schemes.
-FixedSchema stores data for each model in a database table, with columns for each attribute to be defined in advance.
-PropertyBag, the default scheme, stores data in a table that's built dynamically as needed, so there are no attributes present in the generated model.
-For more information about these schema types and the benefits and drawbacks of each, please refer to the [Data Handling](local_database) guide.
+<a name="property_bag"></a>
 ## Using Models

-<a name="property_bag"></a>
+Rhodes offers a choice of PropertyBag and FixedSchema model storage schemes.
+PropertyBag, the default scheme, stores data in a table that's built dynamically as needed, so no attributes are present in a newly generated model.
+FixedSchema stores data for each model in a database table, with columns for each attribute defined in advance.
+Please refer to the [Data Handling](local_database) guide for more information.

 ### Property Bag
 In the property bag model, data is stored as key-value pairs in a single table using the object-attribute-value or [entity-attribute-value model](http://en.wikipedia.org/wiki/Entity-attribute-value_model).
 This model is sometimes referred to as 'open schema' because the fields (or keys) do not have to be defined in advance; the API stores and syncs all key-value pairs that are entered.